Assi El Hallani: Early life

-El Hellani was born in Jdeide, but he was originally from Harbata (Baalbek District), and is the third-youngest among his 13 brothers and sisters.
-El Helani studied for approximately five years (1985–1990) at the Higher Institute of Music in Lebanon, concentrating on the Oud performance and Arab vocal techniques.
+El Hellani was born to a Baalbaki family in Baalbeck, he is the third-youngest among his 13 brothers and sisters.
+El Helani studied for approximately five years (1985–1990) at the Higher Institute of Music in Lebanon, concentrating on the oud performance and Arab vocal techniques.

 Present

-El Hallani has participated in important musical events including the Baalbeck International Festival, the Jerash Festival, the Carthage Festival, and a number of concerts around Europe, the Arab world and America.
+El Hallani has participated in musical events including the Baalbeck International Festival, the Jerash Festival, the Carthage Festival, and a number of concerts around Europe, the Arab world and America.
 He regularly performs at fund-raising concerts throughout the Middle East in support of a range of charities in the region, including the Women's Development Association Hayati.

-In August 2005, Hallani added his voice to the growing roster of celebrities helping WFP raise awareness about global hunger and poverty, recording a public service announcement explaining that 25,000 people die of hunger every day, 18,000 of the children.
+In August 2005, Hallani added his voice to the growing roster of celebrities helping WFP raise awareness about global hunger and poverty, recording a public service announcement explaining that 25,000 people die of hunger every day, 18,000 of them children.

-Assi is a Judge in the Middle Eastern version of The Voice.